 President, thank you for doing this.
 As we're walking towards your office I have to think you're going to miss this short commute.
 BARACK OBAMA: [laughs] I am, it's one of the biggest benefits of being president that you really don't think about until you get here.
+I have never had to travel more than thirty seconds from home to office, and it's because of that that I've been able to maintain, you know, really a family life that has nurtured and sustained me during this time.
+STEPHANOPOULOS: How long did it take for the White House to feel like home though?
 THE List of 371 Obama Accomplishments so far, With Citations.
-There are a lot of naysayers out there, but those who claim that President Barack Obama was not that great or even “a disaster” as President really do not know what they are talking about.
+I know it is hard to believe now, but it wasn’t that long ago that we had a perfectly sane, competent and adult presence in the White House.

 Barack Obama, D-Ill., shows Obama in 1979 during his high school graduation in Hawaii with his grandmother Madelyn Lee Payne Dunham.
 Sen. Obama says his grandmother died Monday, Nov.
 3, 2008.
 (AP Photo/Obama Presidential Campaign) ** FOR EDITORIAL USE ONLY, NO SALES** Let’s share this to show our support for our dearest president, Obama.
 Yes We Can: People Share Their Most Memorable Moments from the Obama Presidency.
 Not forgetting Nagasaki: Obama’s gift of origami cranes：The Asahi Shimbun.
 Nagasaki Mayor Tomihisa Taue received a surprise gift from outgoing U.S.

 Ambassador Caroline Kennedy--two origami paper cranes folded by U.S. President Barack Obama.
-The nine most touching photos from Barack Obama's eight years as president.
+Taue visited the U.S. The nine most touching photos from Barack Obama's eight years as president.
 Official White House photographer Pete Souza is charged with documenting Barack Obama's two terms in office.

 Thanks to the rise of social media networks since Obama became president, people around the world have been privy to some of the funniest and most intimate moments of life in the Oval Office and beyond.
 Souza's Instagram feed has been a joy to behold.
 His photos manage to capture the president acting, well, like a human being, rather than posing for official pictures.
-Just looking at a few of his recent shots, the president's goofier side shines through: Giving thanks for the Barack Obama we had — and imagining the one who could have done so much more.
+Just looking at a few of his recent shots, the president's goofier side shines through: For our money, though, here are nine of the most special moments Souza has preserved a record of.
+Picture: Pete Souza/The White House Our favourite, though?
+Giving thanks for the Barack Obama we had — and imagining the one who could have done so much more.
 With Donald Trump representing a frightening unknown future, more akin to foreign authoritarian leaders like Vladimir Putin, Recep Tayyip Ergodan of Turkey and Abdel Fattah el-Sis of Egypt than anything in American history, Barack Obama looks better all the time — a fact reflected in his approval ratings.